sv3ndk/toy_web_vending_machine/README.md

 this lead to disappearing money (which is ok, we're too materialist anyhow).
 I guess a CQRS + an idempotent retries mechanism would work around that, maybe by using actors.

+There is a basic logic for validating JSON, though things are missing: invalid json are not handled, while well formed but invalid json (i.e. without the expected fields) are correctly reported as errors

 # Tests and simulation

 There's a request simulator that allows to generate tons of purchase and restock requests, both via internal calls as well as WS requests.